-A few years ago, panic rippled through loyal horoscope readers, when The Huffington Post published an article asserting that the earth’s shifting alignment has caused the zodiac signs to change.
+Panic rippled through loyal horoscope readers a few years ago when the news media asserted that the earth’s shifting alignment has caused the zodiac signs to change.
 Suddenly, every sign was bumped forward nearly a month, and a 13th sign named Ophiuchus has been sandwiched between Scorpio and Sagittarius.

 Needless to say, the news did not go over well.
 Friends’ Facebook statuses were indignant: “I am NOT a Capricorn!” (from an Aquarius) and “Hell no I ain’t no Gemini.”
 Questions from confused and dismayed readers poured in.
 You’d have thought the stock market crashed.
 And while we’re tickled that one of our names, Ophi, is actually part of our “new sign” Ophiuchus (we were born December 2), we refuse to revoke our Sagittarian status.